Skip to content

 Ready-made online templates can save you time and energy that is better spent on your core business.
 As an independent business owner, paperwork may be the last thing on which you want to spend your precious time.
 You can use invoice templates to get started invoicing.
 Templates are available for numerous types of businesses and can be customized for your business and your brand as well.

 Online invoicing platforms can make invoicing efficient by filling in information from previous invoices, which speeds the process.
-Invoices can be sent by email as PDFs you or through an app that alerts clients of the invoice.
+Invoices can be sent by email as PDFs or through an app that alerts clients of the invoice.
 Notifications are sent to you when clients pay their invoices.
 You can see invoices and track payments and communications on the go on an Android or iOS app, as well as online on your desktop or laptop.

-Generate a free invoice template
+HoneyBook invoice template

 2. Offer multiple payment options

 Accepting credit card payments from all the major credit cards is a sure way to offer your clients an easy, secure, and popular way to pay their bills.
 Clients may also prefer making direct bank transfers, so make sure to allow ACH transfers as well.
-The goal is to make the invoice payment process easy and convenient for your clients.
-This way, you can get paid and your clients can appreciate the easy and hassle-free process that will encourage them to continue doing business with you.

 3. Allow auto-pay and set up recurring payments